 I'm currently in love with Lincrusta, which is like linoleum, only for walls.
 Don't turn up your nose!
 This ain't your grandma's cheap, icky linoleum.
 This is a beautiful wall treatment that you can use to add wainscoting and other touches to a home for way less than you'd spend on authentic materials.
 Want decorative textured effects on your walls?
 You want Lincrusta, trust me.

-Cost varies, depending on the pattern you're buying, but it's easy to install -- so simple that you can do it yourself, although you could also choose to hire a New York handyman to help out with the job.
+Cost varies, depending on the pattern you're buying, but it's easy to install -- so simple that you can do it yourself, although you could also choose to hire a handyman to help out with the job.